 A porous tube irrigation system is ideal.
-It delivers gentle and precise amount of life-giving irrigation water for raised bed areas, fruit and veggie plots (including allotments), cloches, and greenhouses.
+It delivers a gentle and precise amount of life-giving irrigation water for raised bed areas, fruit and veggie plots (including allotments), cloches, and greenhouses.
 It also has the advantage that it is incredibly easy to install.

 Localised irrigation is a blanket term that uses various types of systems to deliver exact amounts of irrigation water directly to where the plant is growing, minimising water loss and wastage through evapotranspiration.

 The type of systems that fall into the localised irrigation category include: